Home > Shampoo > Shampoo: An introduction to micelles

 1. Have you noticed that oil and water do not mix?

 Oil will always float to the top of water.
 Even if you really mix the two, droplets will form but allow it to settle for a few hours and the oil and water will naturally separate.
-See the diagram below.2.
-However have you noticed that when you wash oily dishes with soap, the oil is lifted off?
+See the diagram below.

 The reason this happens is due to surfactants ( don't stop reading now, I'll explain!!).
 A surfactant is a special type of chemical.
 It has two parts